philzook58/philzook58.github.io/_posts/2022-12-11-datalog-theorem-harrop.md

 ## Hypotheses / Contexts

 Can `Q ⊃ D` becomes `G ⊃ D`?
 It'd be really nice.
-That would get use back
+That would get us back to something that is closer to full Harrop clauses.

 This is one of the extensions that is most tempting and still pretty cloudy how to do it right or even _really_ what it is I even want.
 I currently have some reason to believe that I don't want set-like contexts but instead something more like evaluation contexts.

 Some terms for this are Contextual datalog, hypothetical datalog, or scoped datalog.

 - [Blog post on contextual datalog](https://www.philipzucker.com/contextual-datalog/) First class sets and subsumption are useful features for modelling the frontier of weakest assumptions.